The residence halls are a place to come together celebrate each other and learn to live as a community.

 - To provide avenues for learning life skills and abilities that prepare students for lifelong learning in a global society.

-- To encourage the appreciation and understanding of Occidental’s unique location in an urban city that promote the development of the entire student.
+- To encourage the appreciation and understanding of Occidental’s unique location in an urban city that promotes the development of the entire student.

 - To provide and maintain safe and clean housing environments which promote individual responsibility and community accountability.